Surging Mariners halt Padres' 7-game win streak | Sports-Games

 Surging Mariners halt Padres' 7-game win streak

-J.P Crawford and Austin Nola homered Tuesday night leading the visiting Seattle Mariners to an 8-3 victory over San Diego at Petco Park, snapping the Padres' seven-game winning streak.
-The win was the Mariners' fourth straight and fifth in their last six games.
+J.P Crawford and Austin Nola homered Tuesday night, leading the visiting Seattle Mariners to an 8-3 victory over San Diego at Petco Park, snapping the Padres' seven-game winning streak.
+The Mariners won their fourth straight game and earned their fifth victory in six games.

-Seattle scored twice in each of the first two innings against Padres right-handed starter Chris Paddack, then added four more after the Padres had pulled to within one run.
+Seattle scored twice in each of the first two innings against Padres right-hander Chris Paddack, then added four more after San Diego had pulled within one run.
 Left-hander Marco Gonzales (3-2) allowed three runs on nine hits and no walks with five strikeouts over five innings to earn the win.
 Paddack (2-3) took the loss.

 Crawford opened the game by drawing the only walk allowed by Paddack.
 He moved to third on a single by Kyle Lewis and scored on Kyle Seager's sacrifice fly to center.
 Crawford, who entered the game batting .222, followed Dee Gordon's one-out single in the second with his first homer of the season -- a drive to straight-away center.